tjeffree/pihole-manager/README.md

 `python3 ./piholegrabber.py`

-Should see a bit of output showing the PIs that are being monitored.
+Should see a bit of output showing the Pis that are being monitored.
 It'll wait for you to `ctrl+c` to quit.

 **Set up service**